jbnunn/CARLADesktop/README.md

 ## Prerequisites

 * An AWS account
-* Some free time on your hands
+* About 30 minutes of free time on your hands

 ## What you'll accomplish